M-Nkirote/PyClopedia/1_fundamentals/intro.md

-# 🌸 PyClopedia — Fundamentals
+# <span style="color: #BE5985;"> 🌸 PyClopedia - Fundamentals</span>
 Your soft, friendly introduction to Python 💗

 Welcome to PyClopedia!

-This section is your starting point — an approachable, beginner-friendly guide to understanding what Python is, why it matters, and how to set it up on your device.
+This section is your starting point - an approachable, beginner-friendly guide to understanding what Python is, why it matters, and how to set it up on your device.

-Learning should feel good — simple, calm, aesthetic — so this chapter brings clarity without overwhelm.
+Learning should feel good - simple, calm, aesthetic - so this chapter brings clarity without overwhelm.

-## 🐍 What is Python?
+## <span style="color: #EC7FA9;">🐍 What is Python?</span>

 Python is a high-level, general-purpose programming language known for: